Thinking of solo travel but not sure where to start? START HERE!

 But what about people like me, whose art skills lie somewhere between drawing a straight line with a ruler - and not?
 I need something ready to roll.

-Here are my top 3 travel journals, not in any particular order:
+Here are my top 3 travel journals, in no particular order:

-I'll start with this one because it's my latest find, sent to me by the kind folks at Marco Polo travel journals.
-This is a travel journal with pockets and for that alone it stands out.
-But I took the travelling notebook on the right with me to Central Asia and found the paper was incredibly smooth, the dotted lines helped keep my squiggles in check, and it was full of stickies and smilies.
-Perhaps I should have outgrown all that but...
-I haven't.
+I’ll start with this one because it’s my latest find, sent to me by the kind folks at Marco Polo travel journals.
+This is a travel journal with pockets (you know, for ticket stubs and the like) and for that alone it stands out.
+But I took the travelling notebook on the right with me to Central Asia and found the paper was incredibly smooth, the dotted lines helped keep my squiggles in check, and it was full of stickies and smilies that lightened the mood.
+Perhaps I should have outgrown all that but… I haven’t.

 My other two top picks are Moleskine and Leuchtturm and I describe them below.
 I've also included a few others either because I'd like to try them, because friends have tried them or because they're just a little bit different.